martinssipenko/bugsnag-api/README.md

 Many API methods take optional parameters.
 For GET requests, any parameters not specified as a segment in the path can be passed as an HTTP query string parameter.

-For POST, PATCH, PUT, and DELETE requests, parameters not included in the URL should be encoded as JSON with a Content-Type of ‘application/json’.
+For POST, PUT, and DELETE requests, parameters not included in the URL should be encoded as JSON with a Content-Type of ‘application/json’.

 Errors